0

 • Carpet Beetles may track bacteria from outside into your home.
 Anywhere Carpet Beetles may have been should be disinfected after the infestation has been cleared.

-Where do Carpet Beetles hide?
+Where do Carpet Beetles Hide?

 As well as anywhere with natural fibres (including, obviously, carpets!), Carpet Beetles are often found along window ledges and up high.
 They enter through skylights and windows.
 Properties near trees with an active bird population are especially at risk of infestation.
 Due to their diminutive size, they can conceal themselves: